thibaultLe/Dark-matter-inversion/README.md

 Most scripts are structured as follows: functions are defined at the top, which are called at the bottom.
 Comment/uncomment the desired functions and run the files to run the experiments.

 The /Datasets folder contains files with observational data, which is used by some of the scripts.

+# Citation:
+The paper is being finalized, stay tuned!